victor-shepardson/victor-shepardson.github.io/audio-parameter-extraction/milestone.md

 ## Future Work

 The milestone goal was met.
 Future work may include:
-- Sampling adaptive to a corpus of representative audio
+- Sampling adaptive to a corpus of representative audio to improve quality of training set
 - More sophisticated synthesis model, perhaps following [Schottstaedt][2]
 - Review the literature on non parametric models
 - Continue to develop basis function to represent both spectral envelope and pitch